eyen0215/PRISM/README.md

 See [DECISIONS.md](DECISIONS.md) for full rationale.
 Summary:

-1. **Skip connection is critical** — guarantees linear extrapolation into held-out regimes; plain MLP collapses to training-mean constant.
+1. **Skip connection is critical** — guarantees linear extrapolation OOD; plain MLP collapses to training-mean constant.
-2. **Log-transform is domain-specific** — ideal gas features (P, V, T, n) need log-transform; Hooke's engineered ratios do not.
+2. **Log-transform is domain-specific** — ideal gas raw features need log-transform; Hooke's engineered ratios do not.
-3. **Regression on log-criterion, not classification** — avoids zero-gradient problem from saturated sigmoid labels.
+3. **Regression on log(residual), not classification** — avoids zero-gradient problem from saturated sigmoid labels.
-4. **Provenance union is sufficient** — flag OR over ancestor assumptions; no re-traversal needed.
+4. **Provenance union is sufficient** — flag propagation is OR over ancestor assumptions; no re-traversal needed.
 5. **Feature isolation prevents collinearity sign-flip** — required when domain features are algebraically dependent.
-6. **Per-criterion feature isolation is domain-specific** — Fourier observables are independently sampled; Hooke's features are not.
+6. **Per-criterion isolation is not universal** — Fourier observables are independently sampled; Hooke's are not.
-7. **Calibration bias is diagnosable from training data** — large mean(log-criterion) in training predicts A4-style failure.
+7. **Calibration bias is diagnosable from training data** — large mean(log-criterion) predicts A4-style failure.

 ---

 ## Related Work

 - **AI-Hilbert** (Cornelio et al., 2023, *Nature Communications*) — finds axioms inconsistent with observed data.
-We flag axioms that break in unseen regimes; that's the gap.
+We flag axioms that break in unseen regimes from the residual alone; that is the gap.
-- **de Kleer & Brown** (1984–87) — ATMS, the conceptual precursor.
+- **de Kleer & Brown** (1984–87) — ATMS, conceptual precursor.
 Discrete/propositional, no learned components.
 We extend with continuous learned validity.
+- **SINDy** (Brunton et al., 2016) — sparse regression for equation discovery from data.
+Stage 2 uses STLSQ from this framework for correction-term discovery.
 - **Neural Theorem Provers** (Rocktäschel & Riedel, 2017) — differentiable reasoning over symbolic structures; architectural family reference.